Physical Examination and Workup

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Asim Kichloo, Nadir Siddiqui, Nazir Lone, et. al. A Woman Whose Husband Died Has New-Onset Atrial Fibrillation and Fatigue - Medscape - Sep 04, 2020.
+Cite this: Asim Kichloo, Nadir Siddiqui, Nazir Lone, et. al. A Woman With AF After Husband’s Death, Grandkids’ Drug Abuse - Medscape - Nov 16, 2022.